joysarkar39/CSE-0406-Summer-2021/Experiment 6/README.md

-# Interfacing Servo motors with Arduino.
+# Interfacing some sensors with Arduino.
 ## Requirements
 1. Arduino ( UNO )
 2. Servo ( PWMSERVO )